RobertoFreireFerrazPassos/Desafio-Tecnico-Cadastro-Usuario/DataBase/Docker/README.md

 8 - run "/opt/mssql-tools/bin/sqlcmd -S localhost -U SA -P change_this_password" to enter in sql commands

-9 run 'select name from sys.Databases;' press enter, next line and type go
+9 run any query, example: 'select name from sys.Databases' press enter, next line and type 'go'

 10 type 'control+C' and type after 'exit' to leave the linux bash

+11 - but, just use Sql server management studio as shown in the image, please :)
+ServerName : localhost
+User       : sa
+Password   : change_this_password